The 1960 election was a close race in which Senator John F. Kennedy beat Vice President Richard Nixon by a very narrow margin.

 To prevent the spread of communism, the Johnson Administration supported coup d'états in Brazil and the Dominican Republic.

-Public support for the Vietnam War declined dramatically in the late 1960s in the U.S., with protests and domestic activism growing steadily.
+Public support for the Vietnam War declined dramatically in the late 1960s in the United States, with protests and domestic activism growing steadily.